 - The Arts and Culture Board budget has been increased by \$1,000 to fund the expansion of the Evening of Art event.
-Donation revenues have subsequently been increased as well. - The Entertainment budget has been reduced as per normal and will be increased throughout the year as sponsorships for events are obtained.
+Donation revenues have subsequently been increased as well. - The Entertainment budget will be increased throughout the year as sponsorships for events are obtained.